camunda/blog.camunda.org/content/post/2019/06/camunda-optimize-25-released.md

 # Improved Multi-Engine Support

-Besides above mentioned changes for tenancy scenarios of a multi-engine setup, with Optimize 2.5.0 we also changed the way Authentication and Authorizations work in this setup.
+Besides above mentioned changes for multi-tenancy scenarios of a multi-engine setup, with Optimize 2.5.0 we also changed the way Authentication and Authorizations work when you have more than one engine configured with Optimize.

-more here
+When you configured multiple engines in Optimize, each engine can host different users with a different set of authorizations.
+If a user is logging in, Optimize will try to authenticate and authorize the user on each configured engine.

+To determine if a user is allowed to log in and which resources he is allowed to access within the Multi-Engine scenario, Optimize uses the following algorithm:

+`Given the user X logs into Optimize, go through the list of configured engines and try to authenticate the user, for each successful authentication fetch the permissions for this user from that engine and allow the user to access Optimize if authorized by at least one engine.`

+For the first time this allows you to make use of Optimize in a Multi-Engine setup while ensuring that authorizations and authentication work as intended when having different authorizations per Engine and per processes.

 For more details regarding Authentication and Authorizations we updated the section in our [Technical Guide](https://docs.camunda.org/optimize/technical-guide/setup/multiple-engines/#authentication-authorization-in-the-multiple-engine-setup) accordingly.

 # Flow Node + User Task Report Enhancements